 GMAT Private Tutoring

-- Bruno (This student took our London GMAT classic course)
+- Rupert (This student took our London GMAT weekend course)

 Sheraton Imperial Kuala Lumpur Hotel